mikeymonster/Wild.Pokenizer/README.md

 ## Requirements

-Visual Studio with Data Science Workload for R project GPU enabled with CUDA
+* Visual Studio with Data Science Workload
-Keras and Tensorflow
+* R and RStudio for R project
+* GPU enabled with CUDA
+* Python with Tensorflow

 ## Project Structure